google/ml-flashpoint/docs/README.md

     * Improvements reach **5%** (Gemma 27B) & **10%** (Llama 70B) when NeMo checkpointing is deferred to the end (300th step) instead of being done every 50 steps.
     * These improvements only account for checkpoint _save_ efficiency, representing a "lower bound" value as it doesn't account for the speedups in _recovery_ time.
     * Any job interruptions would also benefit from ML Flashpoint's recovery performance gains.

+Stay tuned and watch the [repository](https://github.com/google/ml-flashpoint) for updates on future improvements!

 !!! info